MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/New-WebBinding.md

 ```

 ### -IPAddress
-The IP address of the new binding.
+Specifies the IP address of the new binding.

 ```yaml
 Type: String